Corallium rubrum - Lost Species

 Matériaux:

-Terracotta, engobe, gold lustre, hand-blown Murano glass, rope, found plastic objects
+Terracotta with engobe and gold lustre, hand-blown Murano glass, rope, clips, tubbing, whistle, found plastic objects

 Dimensions: